k8redfern/cs2XX-ComputerArchitecture/site/topics/numbers/number-bases.rst

           - ...

-* Like binary, the hexadecimal digits don't really names, but they can be named to get a sense of their meaning
+* Like binary, the hexadecimal digits don't really have names, but they can be named to get a sense of their meaning

     .. list-table:: Hexadecimal Digit Position Names
         :widths: 50 50 50 50